bashapp/runtime/README.md

 # BASH Runtime

-A Runtime for Running BASH Application
+A Runtime for BASH applications which
+ - allows users to manage BASH applications (install/uninstall/run/lst) easily, and
+ - allows application to manage its code and data easily.